yunzhi-teng/CNSLAM/README.md

 CNSLAM stands for 3D vision Configurable framework Not only for SLAM.
 See **[Wiki](https://github.com/yunzhi-teng/CNSLAM/wiki)** for more information
 *\[WARNING\] There are lots of comments in the code without cleaning now, some for debugging, some for other function.
 Sorry for your reading.*
+## Description
+We separate CNSLAM's modules into three level.
+Level 3, **Pipeline** : LVO, Tslam
+Level 2, **Algorithm** : 3D vision algorithms from scratch (using linear algebra library eigen)
+Level 1, **Math** : numerical math methods(eg. matrix decompose) implemented by myself

 ## Dependency
-*Each module differs*
+*Each module differs.
+For now,*
-*Level 3 : LVO, Tslam use opencv's interface.*
+*Level 3 : use opencv's interface.*
-*Level 2 : Other 3D vision algorithms are building from scratch (using linear algebra library eigen)*
+*Level 2 : eigen and some with opencv's datastructure*
-*Level 1 : numerical math methods(eg. matrix decompose) implemented by myself*
+*Level 1 : eigen's datastructure*
 - ceres for optimization
 - pcl for point cloud visualization
 - opencv